queirozsume/txt2pdf/README.md

 Installation maybe download some dependencies! -
 Uninstallation:
 In a terminal, execute: sh uninstall.sh -
-For using, in a terminal, type: txt2pdf [ENTER]
+For using, in a terminal, type: txt2pdf [ENTER].
-After that, type the text file name, without the extension [ENTER]
+After that, type the text file name, without the extension [ENTER].